OLD BOYS REUNION DINNER

 The reunion dinner will take place at the Victoria Bars Weymouth Friday

-This will be the sixth year this prestigious
+This will be the eighth year this prestigious

 event has taken place; and will be a traditional formal dinner.